 If you're wanting to serve the brisket the same day - you want to start much earlier than I did.
 Mainly because you should rest brisket for a minimum of 2 hours and not many folks want to eat at 10-11 pm.

-In 2 hours the meat should come down to around 150-170F internal, which is perfect for slicing.
+In 2 hours the meat should come down to around 150-165F internal, which is a perfect serving temperature.

 Holding simply means to keep the internal temperature above 140F.